 The following solutions and tutorials provide guidance for ensuring your application is highly available and can withstand outages:

-Learn how to use Cloud Platform to build scalable and resilient application architectures using patterns and practices that apply broadly to any web application.
+Learn how to use Google Cloud to build scalable and resilient application architectures using patterns and practices that apply broadly to any web application.

 Configure Compute Engine instances in different regions and use HTTP load balancing to distribute traffic across the regions to increase availability across regions and provide failover in the case of a service outage.

-General principles for designing and testing a disaster recovery plan with Cloud Platform.
+General principles for designing and testing a disaster recovery plan with Google Cloud.